Prag8855/aab/content/guides/techniker-krankenkasse-review.md

 Title: My honest Techniker Krankenkasse review
 Short_title: Review of Techniker Krankenkasse
 Description: My experience with TK health insurance after 5 years.
 Is TK a good public health insurance?
 Here's my opinion.
+Call_to_action: askOurInsuranceExpert
 Date_created: 2019-03-19
 ---

-It's hard to [pick the right health insurance in Germany](/guides/german-health-insurance).
+It's hard to [choose German health insurance](/guides/german-health-insurance).
 There are *hundreds* of options, both public and private.
 You might have heard of Techniker Krankenkasse already.
 It's the largest public health insurer in Germany.

 I was a TK customer from 2015 to 2021.
 I had their health insurance as an intern, as an employee and as a freelancer.
 This is my review of their services.